IBM/lale/docs/index.rst

   :width: 50
   :alt: logo

-Lale is a Python library for data science with an emphasis on automation, usability, and interoperability.
+Lale (pronounced *laleh*) is a Python library for semi-automated data science.
+Lale is compatible with `scikit-learn <https://scikit-learn.org>`_ while adding value for automation, correctness checks, and interoperability.
+For *automation*, Lale provides a consistent high-level interface to existing pipeline search tools including GridSearchCV, SMAC, and Hyperopt.
+For *correctness checks*, Lale uses JSON Schema to catch mistakes when there is a mismatch between hyperparameters and their type, or between data and operators.
+And for *interoperability*, Lale has a growing library of transformers and estimators from popular libraries such as scikit-learn, XGBoost, PyTorch etc.
 Lale can be installed just like any other Python package and can be edited with off-the-shelf Python tools such as Jupyter notebooks.

-Lale is compatible with Scikit-learn while adding value for automation, correctness checks, and interoperability.
-Lale performs type-checking to catch mistakes when there is a mismatch between hyperparameters and their type, or between data and operators.
-Lale provides a consistent high-level interface to a growing set of AI automation tools including GridSearchCV, SMAC, and Hyperopt.
-Lale has a growing library of transformers and estimators from popular libraries such as Scikit-learn, XGBoost, PyTorch etc.
+Lale is distributed under the terms of the Apache 2.0 License, see `LICENSE.txt <https://github.com/IBM/lale/blob/master/LICENSE.txt>`_.
+It is currently in an **Alpha release**, without warranties of any kind.

 .. toctree::
    :maxdepth: 1